Fair Climate Policy

 Citizenship education in practice

 Do you want your pupils to participate enthusiastically and creatively in citizenship education?
 Download the free assignments for an impression of the materials on offer.
 The Goals2030 website offers step-by-step plans and more than 150 videos.
+The game duration of 51 tasks varies from half an hour to five hours.

 Link to website: Goals2030

-Road to school
+Road to School

-For ages: 10-12 – Languages: NL – Rating:⭐⭐⭐⭐⭐ Free game.
+For ages: 10-12 – Duration: 90 minutes – Languages: NL – Rating:⭐⭐⭐⭐⭐ – Free game.……………..

-Schoolweg- Road to school is about the complex and multifaceted theme of poverty, applied to the school context.
+Schoolweg- Road to School is about the complex and multifaceted theme of poverty, applied to the school context.
 Students are divided into four groups, with each group receiving a budget and a character.
 The game starts in September with the purchase of school supplies and covers the entire school year.

 Activities during the school year